ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 The dangerous input is not always dangerous at the point of entry.
 Sometimes it becomes dangerous later, in another workflow, another component, another query, or under another assumption.

-Secure design requires understanding data over time, not only validating input at the edge.
+Secure design requires <strong>understanding data over time</strong>, not only validating input at the edge.

 ## Tools Help, But They Do Not Own the Problem